arnor-sigurdsson/EIR/docs/tutorials/07_multimodal_tutorial.rst

 .. image:: tutorial_files/07_multimodal_tutorial/figures/07_multimodal_training_curve_MCC_tabular.png

-Now, since we set the ``--compute_attributions=true`` parameter, we can have a look at the activations (notice in the global configuration, we set ``compute_attributions_ever_sample_factor=10``, which means they are computed every
+Now, since we set the ``--compute_attributions=true`` parameter, we can have a look at the attributions (notice in the global configuration, we set ``compute_attributions_ever_sample_factor=10``, which means they are computed every
 10 sampling iterations,
 i.e. 200 * 10 = 2000 training iterations).
-Specifically, we check the file under ``samples/4000/activations/`` in the ``results`` folder.
+Specifically, we check the file under ``samples/4000/attributions/`` in the ``results`` folder.
 First, we can have a look at the feature importance for the tabular data.

 .. image:: tutorial_files/07_multimodal_tutorial/figures/tutorial_07a_feature_importance_D.png

 Here we can see that ``Breed1`` is the feature that most strongly influenced the model's prediction.
-In the ``activations`` folder, we can also see how the inputs influence the model towards a specific class.
+In the ``attributions`` folder, we can also see how the inputs influence the model towards a specific class.
 Here, we will look at how the ``Breed1`` input values influence the model towards the class "D: 100+ Days", meaning the pet was adopted